angular/components/src/material/progress-bar/progress-bar.md

 In this mode the `value` property is ignored.

 #### Buffer
-Use the buffer indicator when want to indicate some activity or loading from the server.
+Use the `buffer` mode of the progress-bar to indicate some activity or loading from the server.

 <!-- example(progress-bar-buffer) -->